 No answer

-One letter must be from a science professor.
-The additional two letters may be from one of the recommended categories.
+A letter of recommendation from a science faculty is preferred.
+The additional two may be from one of the recommended categories.

 Yes